 People who suffered Farxiga side effects are suing Bristol-Myers Squibb Co. and AstraZeneca.
-As of April 2018, a total of 60 Farxiga lawsuits had been filed in federal court.
+Farxiga lawsuits say the companies failed to adequately test the drug and warn of its dangers.

 Farxiga controls blood sugar levels by preventing the kidneys from reabsorbing sugar.